jerryslab/jutils/README.md

 #######################################################################

-:toolchain-env.sh - cross-compile toolchain set-up.
+##toolchain-env.sh - cross-compile toolchain set-up.

 This shell script will provide all the environment variables with paths for your toolchian of choice for all your cross-compiiling needs.